Welcome to Dravida dasa's Padma Productions!

 jagat

-satyam satyam punah satyam
+satyam satyam punah

 >From Brahma's realm atop the sky down